 In this section, we specialize the discussion to the radiative sector of Eqs.~\eqref{Jdot-nonres} and~\eqref{Jdot-res}, and translate them into a more practical language of flux formulae.
-These formulae involve only asymptotic amplitudes of gravitational waves, which are readily computable in well-developed Teukolsky's framework of the black-hole perturbation theory (see, e.g.,~Refs.~\cite{Nakamura:1987zz,Sasaki:2003xr} for reviews).
-We shall leave for future the more difficult task of actual evaluation of the symmetric piece ${\delta \langle \Hsym \rangle_\tau} / {\delta w^{\perp}_0}$ in Eq.~\eqref{res-dHsym} for the resonant orbits~\footnote{ A preliminary work in the toy problem of the scalar-field self-force can be found in Ref.~\cite{Isoyama:2013yor}. }.
+These formulae involve only asymptotic amplitudes of gravitational waves, which are readily computable in well-developed Teukolsky framework of black-hole perturbation theory (see, e.g.,~Refs.~\cite{Nakamura:1987zz,Sasaki:2003xr} for reviews).
+We shall leave for the future the more difficult task of the actual evaluation of the symmetric piece ${\delta \langle \Hsym \rangle_\tau} / {\delta w^{\perp}_0}$ in Eq.~\eqref{res-dHsym} for the resonant orbits.~\footnote{ Preliminary work on the toy problem of the scalar-field self-force can be found in Ref.~\cite{Isoyama:2013yor}.}

-Throughout this section, we will use overbar and ``c.c.'' to mean complex conjugate.
-Our strategy here closely follows a number of techniques developed by Sago et al.~\cite{Sago:2005gd,Sago:2005fn,Ganz:2007rf}, Drasco et al.~\cite{Drasco:2003ky,Drasco:2005is,Drasco:2005kz}, Grossman et al.~\cite{Grossman:2011im} and Flanagan et al.~\cite{Flanagan:2012kg}, and our presentation is largely patterned after Ref.~\cite{Flanagan:2012kg}.
+Throughout this section we will use an overbar and ``c.c.'' to mean complex conjugate.
+Our strategy here closely follows a number of techniques developed by Sago et al.~\cite{Sago:2005gd,Sago:2005fn,Ganz:2007rf}, Drasco et al.~\cite{Drasco:2003ky,Drasco:2005is,Drasco:2005kz}, Grossman et al.~\cite{Grossman:2011im} and Flanagan et al.~\cite{Flanagan:2012kg}, and we adopt the conventions of Ref.~\cite{Flanagan:2012kg}.